qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 ### Comments
 - Neural Modules actually operates on Attention Maps ???!!!
 - Can NMNs be deeper?
 ---
+## Transparency by design-Closing the gap between performance and interpretability in visual reasoning

+---
 ## Neural-Symbolic VQA